An attractive, detached, brick-built cottage, only 10 minutes' walk from the heart of Ludlow's famous medieval town centre.

 Three bedrooms: 1 x kingsize double, 1 x twin, 1 x single.
 Bathroom with bath with shower over, basin and WC.
 Ground floor WC and basin.
 Fitted kitchen with oak worktops and dining area.
 Sitting room with ornamental fireplace.

 About the location

-Church Stretton 15 miles; Hereford 25 miles; Shrewsbury 28 miles.
+Church Stretton 15 miles; Hereford 25 miles; Shrewsbury 28 miles; Worcester 33 miles.

-The historic medieval market town of Ludlow is situated on the River Teme, amongst the outstanding countryside of the Welsh Marches.
-With more than 500 listed buildings, Ludlow’s medieval street pattern remains almost intact and provides a fascinating backdrop for the town’s regular street markets, held in the shadow of the castle and showcasing a range of goods - from cheeses and fresh produce to books and local crafts.
-Ludlow is renowned for its shopping, with a number of antique and art and craft shops, along with Michelin-starred restaurants and numerous tea shops, pubs and inns.
+The historic market town of Ludlow is situated on the River Teme, amongst the outstanding countryside of the Welsh Marches.
+With more than 500 listed buildings, Ludlow provides a fascinating backdrop for the town’s regular street markets, held in the shadow of the castle and showcasing a range of goods - from cheeses and fresh produce to books and local crafts.
+Ludlow is renowned for its shopping, with a number of antique and art and craft shops, along with excellent restaurants and numerous tea shops, pubs and inns.
 Ludlow Castle is over 900 years old and contains fascinating examples of architecture while below, the Millennium Green offers a large public riverside green and the popular Green Cafe.
-Ludlow is renowned for its food and drink festivals in spring and autumn, as well as the Medieval Christmas festival and Shakespeare and Arts festivals in the summer.
-Ludlow is within easy reach of Church Stretton, Shrewsbury and Hereford, as well as popular attractions such as World Heritage Site of Ironbridge Gorge, Severn Valley Railway, Berrington Hall and Cardingmill Valley, Ludlow is a superb destination for a relaxing all year round break.
+Ludlow is renowned for its food and drink festivals in spring and autumn, as well as Fringe Arts and Community festivals in the summer.
+Ludlow is within easy reach of Church Stretton, Shrewsbury and Hereford, as well as popular attractions such as World Heritage Site of Ironbridge Gorge, Severn Valley Railway, Berrington Hall and Cardingmill Valley.
+Ludlow is a superb destination for a relaxing all year round break.